kayagoban/shadowlands/README.md

 ## The exciting part

 You can write, deploy and register your own python based dapp modules that can be loaded within shadowlands, without any HTML, CSS or Javascript.
 My example dapp is registered in sloader.shadowlands under ens.shadowlands.
 A copy of this dapp is included with the installation for you to tinker with.

+A public repo of the [ens.shadowlands app is available in the example-dapps-shadowlands project. ](https://github.com/kayagoban/example-dapps-shadowlands)

 sl_dapp.eth provides the APIs that are used for writing these shadowlands dapps.